 In the event that you choose to participate and/or purchase any Value Added Services (including but not limited to, partaking in Challenges posted on the Platform or purchasing any fitness/sporting programs available on the Platform) You should consult your physician or other healthcare professional before using or starting any Challenge or other fitness program to determine if it is right for your needs.
 Do not partake or purchase any Value Added Service if your physician or healthcare provider advises against it.
 If you experience faintness, dizziness, pain or shortness of breath at any time while exercising you should stop immediately.
 Not all Value Added Services are suitable for everyone.
 You should always consult your physician or health care specialist before purchasing and/or partaking in any Value Added Services, especially if you have any chronic or recurring physical conditions, and/or if you are pregnant, nursing, or elderly.
 The instructions presented in any Value Added Service or product is in no way intended as a substitute for medical advice.

-BUZ’D may, as a Value Added Service, offer health, fitness and nutritional information and the information offered herein is designed for educational purposes only.
+BUZD may, as a Value Added Service, offer health, fitness and nutritional information and the information offered herein is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
-The use of any information provided on the BUZ’D website and/or Platform is solely at your own risk.
+The use of any information provided on the BUZD website and/or Platform is solely at your own risk.

 WARRANTIES